blockworks-foundation/mango-explorer-examples/README.md

 Depositing and withdrawing are non-market operations, so don't fit into the `MarketOperations` paradign.
 They are still possible using `CombinableInstruction`s though!
 [This example](DepositAndWithdraw.ipynb) shows how to deposit and then withdraw Wrapped SOL to and from a Mango `Account`.

-## Basic Marketmaker (Coming Soon...!)
+## Simple Marketmaker

-Now that you can fetch prices and place and cancel orders, this example shows a basic marketmaker.
+Now that you can fetch prices and place and cancel orders, this example shows a simple marketmaker.
+[This example](SimpleMarketmaker.ipynb) is a slightly-reduced version of the `SimpleMarketMaker` in `mango-explorer`, and it follows the same principles but allows you to run the code entirely in your browser.

 # Support